microsoft/maro/docs/source/scenarios/citi_bike.rst

 ^^^^^^^^^^^^^^^^

 To start the simulation of Citi Bike scenario, users need to first generate the related data.
+(If the simulator did not detect the related data, it will automatically try to generate the related data in a temp folder, and remove the temp data after the experiment.
+So we encourage the users to generate the related data manually first.)
 Below is the introduction to the related commands:

 Environment List Command
 ~~~~~~~~~~~~~~~~~~~~~~~~